Understand what to expect and the risks and results of this procedure to treat enlarged prostate.

 You are likely to be prescribed an antibiotic to prevent urinary tract infection.

-Arrange transportation because you won't be able to drive yourself home after the procedure that day or generally if you have a catheter in the bladder.
+Arrange transportation because you won't be able to drive yourself home after the procedure that day, and you may have a catheter in the bladder.

-Before surgery you will be given either general anesthesia — which means you'll be unconscious during the procedure — or spinal anesthesia, which means you'll remain conscious.
+Before surgery you will be given either general anesthesia or spinal anesthesia.
+With general anesthesia, you'll be unconscious during the procedure.
+With spinal anesthesia, you'll remain conscious, but pain will be blocked from the surgical area.
 Exactly what you can expect during and after prostate laser surgery varies depending on the particular type of laser and technique used.

 You'll likely have a urinary catheter in place because of swelling that blocks urine flow.
 If you're unable to urinate after the tube is removed, your doctor might reinsert the catheter to allow you to heal or give you catheters that you can insert on your own a few times a day until swelling goes down and you can urinate normally.